-With my first ever Clandestine Cake Club coming up, I wanted to have a practice run at baking the type of cake I was planning to take along.
-Fruit was the theme and Easter was the time (that I made this cake not the CCC one), so inspired by the cake on the cover of Issue 1 of Co-op Food magazine and with my new found passion for fruit curds, I wanted to make up my very own Easter curd cake.
-For this one I was going to use my apple and lemon curd.
+I was inspired by the cake on the cover of Issue 1 of the Co-op Food magazine which used lemon curd to sandwich the cakes together.
+With my new found passion for fruit curds, I wanted to make up my very own Easter curd cake.
+For this one I was going to use my apple and lemon curd and a goose egg.
 But, oh what a calamity!

 Instead, mine looked like this (or at least what was left of it after I’d tucked in).